 The SPEC community live in Waxwell House, historically part of Waxwell Farm.
 The house consists of 3 wings: the Tudor wing, the Victorian wing, and the Modern wing.
 The Tudor wing was constructed at the end of the 16th Century.
 An extension was added in the 1800s and is aptly called the Victorian wing.
 In 1947, Waxwell Farm was purchased as a gift for the Grail Society.
 The chapel and accommodation – the Modern wing – were added in 1957.
 Waxwell Farm was purchased by the Diocese of Westminster in 2010 and became SPEC’s new home in March 2014.

-The Tudor wing has separated access and is typically where our Director lives and works.
+The Tudor wing has separated access and is typically where our Retreat Centre Manager lives and works.
 Like any authentic Tudor building, it has some unlevelled floors, exposed beams, and is quite small.
 However, all these qualities add incredible character to the space.

 The Victorian wing is home to our dining spaces and office areas.
 Prior to the opening of our residential building, this also was also used as a retreat space.
 However, in Autumn 2017, this was converted to living space for the SPEC missionaries.